-Bronchiolitis (say: “bronk-ee-oh-lie-tus”) is a lung infection that can be caused by several kinds of viruses.
-Young children, particularly those between 3 months and 6 months old, get this illness in the winter and the early spring.
-Most children are sick for about a week to 10 days and then get well.
+Bronchiolitis is usually caused by a virus.
+Respiratory syncytial virus (RSV) is the most common cause.
+Young children under age 2, particularly those between 3 months and 6 months old, get this illness most often.
+It peaks in the winter and the early spring.

 What are the symptoms of bronchiolitis?

-At first, the symptoms of bronchiolitis may resemble the symptoms of a common cold.
-Your child will probably have a runny nose and a slight fever for 2 to 3 days.
-Then your child may begin to cough, breathe fast and wheeze (make a high-pitched whistling sound when breathing) for another 2 or 3 days.
+The first signs of bronchiolitis look like the symptoms of a common cold.
+Your child may have a runny nose, cough, and a slight fever for a few days.
+After that, your child may begin to breathe fast and wheeze (make a high-pitched whistling sound when breathing).

 Contact your healthcare provider if: